-This means identifying and tracking the key metrics that most affect a mobile app’s performance.
+If you’ve looked at your app’s backend data you might feel lost as to what’s actually important.
 Having the right tools is critical to staying on top of the data so that you can create, revise, or – in some cases – abandon features and marketing efforts as needed.

 The most important app metrics – or Key Performance Indicators (KPIs) – to track can be categorized based on which part of the user journey you are evaluating.
-We have broken down key metrics by the 3 key areas of every app: Marketing, Product, and Business.
+We have broken down key metrics by the 3 key areas of every app: User Acquisition, User Engagement and Business Growth.

 This is the percentage of users who download your app from the total number of users who visited your app store page.
 CVR varies based on the app category, app platform (iOS or Android), and country.